vidun-jay/3005-assignment-04/README.md

 # Database Interaction with PostgreSQL and Application Programming

 ## Table Setup and Initialization
-First, ensure that the PostGresql is running on the local host.
+First, ensure that the PostgreSQL is running on the local host.
 Then, create a database in pgAdmin called `assignment-04` and run the following SQL query to create the table:

 ```sql